Thursday, August 6, 2009

 Regarding the racial incident involving Henry Louis Gates in the US:

-I saw many nasty comments like 'Ohio Granny' on Slate.com saying: "Professor Gates claims ‘they wouldn’t treat me like this if I were white’.
-See?
-How does he know that?
-It is the classic assumption that goes through their heads all the time.”
 How does he know?
 He's a smart man; he can figure it out, but he most likely knows from experience; it's a pretty familiar scenario.
 My story is a little different.
 One night, I came home somewhat wasted, after partying to all hours and left my backpack in the cab.
-My keys were in there and I couldn't get in the house, so I jimmied the lock.
-Someone no doubt saw me and called the cops, who arrived pretty quickly.
+My keys were in there and I couldn't get in the house, so I jimmied the lock and then tried to climb through the window.
+Someone no doubt saw me and called the cops; they arrived pretty quickly.
 You can't get them to come when someone's lying on the street or getting beaten up, but property is always a serious issue in the US.
 They snuck up behind me and told me to stop what I was doing.
 I think they doubted my belligerent, slurred words, but they at least checked out my story with the neighbours; I don't know why they went to that much trouble for me; I was rude and loud and aggressive- could it be that I'm white?